minio/directpv-docs/content/installation/_index.md

 ### Install on OpenShift

+DirectPV requires different configuration options when deployed to OpenShift.
-To install DirectPV on OpenShift with specific configuration, use the `--openshift` flag.
+Use the following command to install DirectPV on OpenShift with appropriate settings:

 ```sh {.copy}
 $ kubectl directpv install --openshift